Woodford County Chamber of Commerce

 Emily Kay Downey is currently the Business Development Manager at Alltech, where she has had the privilege to work on such a vibrant team for the past 11 years in various roles allowing her to live, work, and travel in both the US and Canada.
 Emily is a graduate of Western Kentucky University and the University of Kentucky/University of Louisville Executive MBA Program.
 She has also participated in Alltech’s Executive MBA program through the University College of Dublin, Ireland.
 She proudly lives in Woodford County with her husband William Downey and daughter, Millie.

 Tommy Haggard has been CEO of Bluegrass Community Hospital since 2010, a full service, acute care hospital with 24 hour emergency room which is consistently in the top quartile nationwide for quality of care.
 He has a BA from UK, MA from WKU and a MBA from Midway University.
-Community involvement Includes Chamber of Commerce Board to include being the Chairman of the Board of Directors, United Way of the Bluegrass for Woodford County, Woodford Health Consortium, Healthy Community Coalition.
+Community involvement Includes Chamber of Commerce Board to include being a Past Chairman of the Board of Directors, United Way of the Bluegrass for Woodford County, Woodford Health Consortium, Healthy Community Coalition.
 He is also a graduate of Leadership Central Kentucky.
 Bluegrass Community Hospital is a Chamber Partner.

 Henry (Hank) Yohe